Qween Jean

 Qween Jean is a costume designer and LGBT+ rights activist based in New York City.
+In 2026, she won a Tony Award for Best Costume Design of a Musical for her costume design work in Cats: The Jellicle Ball, becoming the first openly transgender winner of a Tony Award.
+She was also nominated for her work on Bess Wohl's Liberation.

 Early life

 Jean was born in Haiti before moving with her family to Miami, Florida.
 Growing up, she struggled with gender dysphoria and read queer stories, including books by James Baldwin, for support.
 She learned how to sew from her grandmother, who was a dressmaker.

 Education

 She attended Florida School of the Arts at St. Johns River State College before transferring to University of North Carolina where she obtained a bachelor's degree in Business Communications.
 In 2016, she graduated from New York University's Tisch School of the Arts with a master's degree in Design and went on to have a career as a costume designer.

 Activism

 Black trans liberation protests

 In June 2020, following the murders of Black transgender woman Nina Pop, and Black transgender man Tony McDade, and the lack of coverage of the murders in the media, Jean co-founded the Black trans liberation protests in New York City with Joela-Abiona Rivera.

 Gay City News states the protests' purpose was to "underscore the importance of trans rights and condemn the ongoing killings of transgender people."
 The protests took place every Thursday outside the Stonewall Inn, in Washington Square Park, and through the streets of the city.
 Them wrote, "As the fight for safety and inclusion continues, Jean utilizes marches as a means of building coalitions, dismantling bigotry, and creating spaces for joy and celebration."

-The protests and Jean are the subjects of the photo book, Revolution Is Love: A Year of Black Trans Liberation.
+The protests – and Jean – are the subjects of the photo book Revolution Is Love: A Year of Black Trans Liberation.

-Black Trans Liberation's mission is to end homelessness within the trans population by equipping transgender people with resources to succeed.

 Qween Jean is the co-founder of Black Trans Liberation Kitchen, a collective that helps to provide healthy, home-cooked meals to preserve and nourish the vitality of the TGNC community.
 Ceyenne Doroshow has participated with Qween Jean and the BTLK as a guest chef.
 Doroshow states that, “Giving young people access to making their own food in the simplest ways is not only sustainable, it’s nutrition.
 To see a sisterhood and a brotherhood form around food, there’s nothing quite like it.”
+Black Trans Liberation's mission is to end homelessness within the trans population by equipping transgender people with resources to succeed.

+She drew criticism after saying at a pro-Palestinian rally in early 2024 while excoriating Democratic politicians, “We are sick and tired of being told and reminded of the events of October 7.”